 London is a great place for a family day out at any time of year.
 The capital is home to world-class museums and attractions and hosts a multitude of festivals and celebrations.
 We love visiting London, and often go there for day trips during the school holidays.
-Here are some of our favourite family days out around the city.
+Here are some of our favourite places to visit in London for family days out.

 Parked in the middle of Covent Garden, the London Transport Museum is full of hands-on exhibits.
 It shows the development of public transport in the capital, from sedan chairs right up to the Emirates Air Line cable car.
 Kids get in for free and are issued a card on arrival to follow a ‘stamper trail’ around the museum.
 The gift shop has some very cool merchandise, and you can check out the shops, cafes and street entertainers in vibrant Covent Garden while you're there.
 We’ve yet to know a child who can resist the flamboyant street performers or a tasty milkshake while walking around.